-What happens to my equipment after it is picked up?
+Section 3.
+What happens to equipment after it leaves the data center?

 Ever wonder what happens to your used data center equipment after decommissioning?
 There’s an entire industry set up to recover value from used equipment and maximize resource recovery, either through reuse or responsible recycling.
 This industry is known as the IT asset disposition (ITAD) and e-waste recycling industry.

 Equipment is shipped to an ITAD facility specializing in handling data center equipment.
 These processing facilities are set up to triage equipment systematically, destroy data and prepare equipment for reuse or recycling.
 Some ITAD facilities handle reuse and recycling.
 Other facilities handle reuse and will send obsolete hardware and e-waste to a separate facility for recycling.
 Most commonly housed in an industrial warehouse, there are areas within the ITAD facility dedicated to performing specific tasks.
 These sites have taken on added importance as companies seek to reduce their carbon impact.
 Reusing and recycling data center equipment contributes to the circular economy and improves financial results.

 1. Inventory of Assets